MF Global's Corzine: I did not intend to break rules

 By Sarah N. Lynch

-Corzine, in his first public appearance since the firm filed for bankruptcy on Oct.
-31, gave lawmakers a lengthy account of the final days of futures brokerage MF Global MFGLQ.PK and apologized to those harmed by the firm's collapse.
+Corzine, in his first public appearance since the firm filed for bankruptcy on October 31, gave lawmakers a lengthy account of the final days of MF Global and apologized to those harmed by the firm's collapse.

 "I never intended to break any rules, whether it dealt with the segregation rules or any of the other rules that are applicable," said Corzine, wearing a somber dark suit and armed with an accordion file folder of documents and a highlighter pen.

-When pressed by lawmakers at the House Agriculture Committee about whether he authorized a transfer of customer funds to firm accounts, Corzine said: "If I did, it was a misunderstanding."
+"I am not in a position, given the number of transactions, to know anything specifically about the movement of any specific funds and I will repeat, I certainly would never intend to direct or have segregated funds moved."

-Investigators are determining whether MF Global raided customers' segregated funds for its own needs -- a major violation of industry rules.
-While MF Global made trades for its own profit under Corzine, its principle business was matching and clearing commodity trades on behalf of customers.
+Investigators are determining whether MF Global raided customers' funds for its own needs -- a major violation of industry rules.

-Corzine said his "sadness" over the collapse of the firm pales in comparison to MF Global's customers, employees and investors.
+Corzine said his "sadness" pales in comparison to MF Global's customers, employees and investors.

-"Their plight weighs on my mind every day -- every hour," Corzine, a former U.S. senator, told the panel after being sworn in by committee Chairman Frank Lucas.
+"Their plight weighs on my mind every day -- every hour," Corzine, a former U.S. senator, told the House Agriculture Committee after being sworn in by committee Chairman Frank Lucas.
 He was flanked by his lawyer, Andrew Levander, and said he was aware that he had the right to counsel.

-"My own expectation, even at these late hours, is that the money will be recovered."
+Corzine's contrite but defensive remarks are his first since he resigned from the firm in early November.
+Revelations of massive bets on European sovereign debt caused markets to lose confidence in the firm.

 The search for hundreds of millions of dollars in missing customer funds has sent reverberations through the farm belt and trading floors, and has attracted the attention of the FBI and federal prosecutors.
 Thousands of customers have had their money frozen.